invoke-ai/InvokeAI/docs/contributing/MODEL_MANAGER.md

   information.
 It is also responsible for managing the InvokeAI `models` directory and its contents.

-* _ModelMetadataStore_ and _ModelMetaDataFetch_ Backend modules that
-  are able to retrieve metadata from online model repositories, transform them into Pydantic models, and cache them to the InvokeAI SQL database.

 * _DownloadQueueServiceBase_
   A multithreaded downloader responsible for downloading models from a remote source to disk.
 The download